-President's and Dean's List
+President's and Dean's Lists

-At the close of every semester, a President's List and a Dean's List will be published.
+At the close of every semester, a President's List and at the end of each nine week term, a Dean's List will be published.
 A certificate from the president of the college will be given to parents of students named to the President's List and a commendatory form letter from the dean of each campus will be sent to students named to the Dean's List.

-To be eligible for the President's List, a student must maintain an "A" average on 15 semester hours (with no grade less than a "B").
+To be eligible for the President's List, a student must maintain an "A" average on 15 semester hours.

-To be eligible for the Dean's List, a student must maintain a "B" average on 15 semester hours (with no grade less than "C")
+To be eligible for the Dean's List, a student must maintain a "B" average on 15 semester hours (with no grade less than "C").